JSilvas/sketchbook/README.md

 # sketchbook
-A place for all my random code examples and playing around
+A place for random code, examples, and sundry shenanigans.